 11 See 139 FERC ¶ 61,061 at PP 18, 22 (2012) ("[W]e conclude that unbundled REC transactions fall outside of the Commission's jurisdiction under sections 201, 205 and 206 of the FPA.
 We further conclude that bundled REC transactions fall within the Commission's jurisdiction under sections 201, 205 and 206 of the FPA...
-[A]Ithough a transaction may not directly involve the transmission or sale of electric energy, the transaction could still fall under the Commission's jurisdiction because it is in connection with or 'affects' jurisdictional rates or charges."].
+[A]though a transaction may not directly involve the transmission or sale of electric energy, the transaction could still fall under the Commission's jurisdiction because it is 'in connection with' or 'affects' jurisdictional rates or charges.").

-^{12 &}quot;Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis - Under Executive Order 12899," Interagency Working Group on the Social Cost of Greenhouse Gases, United States Government, (Aug, 2016), <https://19january2017snapshot.epa.gov/sites/production/ files/2016-12/documents/sc_co2_tsd_august_2016.pdf>.
+^{12 &}quot;Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis - Under Executive Order 12899," Interagency Working Group on the Social Cost of Greenhouse Gases, United States Government, (Aug, 2016), <https://lipianuary2017snapshot.epa.gov/sites/production/files/2016-12/documents/sc_co2_tsd_august_2016.pdf>.

-also be an alternative to specific subsidies to individual nuclear power plants and to the current wide range of implied carbon prices embedded in RPS programs and instead provide a market signal to which any resource could respond.
+would be reflected in PJM's economic dispatch.
+If there is a social decision to limit carbon output, a consistent carbon price would be the most efficient way to implement that decision.
+The states in PJM could agree, if they decided it was in their interests, with the appropriate information, on a carbon price and on how to allocate the revenues from a carbon price that would make all states better off.
+The MMU continues to recommend that PJM provide modeling information to the states adequate to inform such a decision making process.
+A carbon price would also be an alternative to specific subsidies to individual nuclear power plants and to the current wide range of implied carbon prices embedded in RPS programs and instead provide a market signal to which any resource could respond.
 The imposition of specific and prescriptive environmental dispatch rules would, in contrast, pose a threat to economic dispatch and efficient markets and create very difficult market power monitoring and mitigation issues.
 The provision of subsidies to individual units creates a discriminatory regime that is not consistent with competition.
 The use of inconsistent implied carbon prices by state is also inconsistent with an efficient market and inconsistent with the least cost approach to meeting state environmental goals.